-The Underneath It All part is that, when you really work at building this relationship, when your relationship includes the brain, the heart, the soul, you have a more satisfying relationship.
-You’re excited about work, and find it a delight to be there and there’s a lot less conflict and stress at work.
-If you’re missing a lot of theses pieces, maybe the heart part is important to you and not to your executive; that would be a good time to ask yourself, is there enough here to keep me from leaving?
+The Underneath It All part is that when you really work at building this relationship when your relationship includes the brain, the heart, the soul, you have a more satisfying relationship.
+You’re excited about work and find it a delight to be there and there’s a lot less conflict and stress at work.
+If you’re missing a lot of these pieces, maybe the heart part is important to you and not to your executive; that would be a good time to ask yourself, is there enough here to keep me from leaving?

 Activity for the week: I’d like you to answer the following questions.

 - What are some obstacles that stand in the way of you and your manager being a better team?

 - How can you work thru those?